wangyibo0308/wangyibo0308.github.io/_pages/about.md

 ---

-Yibo Wang is a Ph.D. student in the FSSL Lab of Computer Science at Syracuse University advised by Dr. Yuzhe Tang.
+Yibo Wang is a Ph.D. student in the [FSSL Lab](https://tristartom.github.io/members.html)of Computer Science at Syracuse University advised by [Dr. Yuzhe Tang](https://tristartom.github.io/index.html).
 He received his B.E. from Huazhong University of Science and Technology and his M.S. in Computer Engineering from Syracuse University.

 His research focuses on software security, software engineering, system and cost optimization in blockchains and emerging services.